 The Reference Obligations are evidenced by promissory notes or other similar evidences of indebtedness (each, a "mortgage note"), each of which is secured by a first mortgage, deed of trust or similar security instrument (each, a "mortgage" or "mortgage loan") on residential properties consisting of one- to four-family dwelling units, townhouses, individual condominium units, individual units in planned unit developments, individual cooperative units or manufactured homes (each, a "mortgaged property").
 Each mortgage note and related mortgage loan are obligations of one or more borrowers (collectively, a "borrower") and require the related borrower to make monthly payments of principal and interest.
-The Reference Obligations were acquired by us between January 1, 2015 and February 28, 2015 and securitized into our Guaranteed Mortgage Pass-Through Certificates ("MBS") and meet the additional Eligibility Criteria described under "Summary of Terms - The Reference Pool".
+The Reference Obligations included in Loan Group 1 were acquired by us in June 2015 and the Reference Obligations included in Loan Group 2 were acquired by us between March 1, 2015 and June 30, 2015; all Reference Obligations were securitized into our Guaranteed Mortgage Pass-Through Certificates ("MBS") and meet the additional Eligibility Criteria described under "Summary of Terms - The Reference Pool".
 The Group 1 Notes will be subject to write-down of their Class Principal Balances based on the occurrence of Credit Events (as defined in this Prospectus) or Modification Events (as defined in this Prospectus) with respect to the Reference Obligations in Loan Group 1, and the Group 2 Notes will be subject to write-down of their Class Principal Balances based on the occurrence of Credit Events or Modification Events with respect to the Reference Obligations in Loan Group 2, each as described in this Prospectus.
 In addition, the interest entitlement of the Group 1 Notes may be subject to reduction based on the occurrence of Modification Events with respect to the Reference Obligations in Loan Group 1, and the interest entitlement of the Group 2 Notes may be subject to reduction based on the occurrence of Modification Events with respect to the Reference Obligations in Loan Group 2, each as described in this Prospectus.
 See "Description of the Notes - Hypothetical Structure and Calculations with Respect to the Reference Tranches."
-In addition, the amount of principal required to be paid by us on the Group 1 Notes and the Group 2 Notes on each Payment Date will be based on the principal payment experience of the Reference Obligations in the related Loan Group as described in this Prospectus.
+In addition, the amount of principal required to be paid by us on the Group 1 Notes and the

+Group 2 Notes on each Payment Date will be based on the principal payment experience of the Reference Obligations in the related Loan Group as described in this Prospectus.